 4. You have permission to apply for a Graduate Visa (if you are a sponsored student)

-If you were financially sponsored in the last 12 months (for course fees and living costs) by a national government or international scholarship agency, you must have their permission to apply for a Graduate Visa.
+If you have completed a course of studies in the UK in the last 12 months for which you were financially sponsored by a national government or international scholarship agency (covering both fees and living costs), you must have your sponsor's written permission to apply for a Graduate Visa.
 You do not need the permission of the University of Leeds, even if you have been awarded University scholarships or other financial assistance.

 3. Your Student/Tier 4 Visa must be valid on the date you apply for your Graduate Visa (the date you submit the online application and pay the visa fee).